Give your HR processes a boost today.

 Examples of interoffice relationship issues include:

 A successful employee-leadership relationship is a two-way street.
-In a recent survey, 23% of employees said their management team contributes to a negative work environment.
+One survey found that 23% of employees said their management team contributes to a negative work environment.

 Examples of leadership issues include:

-Behavioral or personal issues in the workplace are often the most difficult to approach because of their sensitive nature.
+Behavioural or personal issues in the workplace are often the most difficult to approach and repair because of their sensitive nature.

-No workplace is perfect.
-While you’ll always experience conflicts on some scale, there are a few actionable steps leaders, managers, and HR professionals can take to build and improve better employee relations:
+While you’ll always experience conflicts on some scale, there are a few actionable steps leaders, managers, and HR professionals can take to build and optimise employee relations:

 Improving the relationships between management and employees starts by uncovering your employees’ motivations, expectations, and current level of job satisfaction.